 Another usage for the Relative Strength Index is to attempt to confirm price moves and attempt to forewarn of potential price reversals through RSI Divergences.

-The chart below of the E-mini Nasdaq 100 Futures contract shows the RSI confirming price action and warning of future price reversals:
+The E-mini Nasdaq 100 Futures contract chart above shows the RSI confirming price action, along with a warning of future price reversals.

 The break of trendline of the e-mini future was also confirmed by the trendline break of the Relative Strength Index, suggesting that the price move may likely be over.